Analytics

 Contact Us (C) Adret LLC

 * Lecture costs will vary depending on location (i.e., travel costs), availability, and audience size.
 In some cases, the first lecture (Part 1) may be offered at a reduced cost or free of charge.
 For the 1-day course, rates start at $300/person with a minimum of 10 attendees.
 Discounts available for larger groups.
-A flier for the course is avaiable here.
 If interested, please contact us for a quote.

 We love our community and country.
 Government agencies may be eligible for free or substantially discounted access to our lectures.